-As Corporate Members, your ongoing commitment and support is helping EWS-WWF to ensure a sustainable future for the UAE, addressing biodiversity conversation needs, environmental education gaps, and contributing to lowering the ecological footprint.
+As Corporate Members, our ongoing commitment and support is helping EWS-WWF to ensure a sustainable future for the UAE, addressing biodiversity conservation needs, environmental education gaps, and contributing to lowering the ecological footprint.

 Gulftainer head office has gone into partnership with the Sharjah based Bee'ah

 Gulftainer’s recent efforts to increase its recycling efficiency, have been rewarded as senior management welcomed a delegation from Bee’ah, who presented a certificate to recognise the Company’s ongoing commitment to improving the environment.

 Bee’ah is the Middle East’s largest and award winning waste management company, also based in Sharjah, and their team, Saif Abdulla Al Sharif, Director of the Recycle Business & Collection, Muhammad Musa and Hasim Kathiri, met with Gulftainer’s Managing Director, Peter Richards, Director of Business Services, Ramesh Shivakumaran and Group QHSE Manager, Magimairaj Bose, to present the award and discuss further initiatives.

 Some of the initiatives now in place within the Gulftainer workplace include: recycling paper, plastic, e-wastes in the offices and oils, batteries and tyres in the engineering departments to name just a few.
 The company no longer disposes of any of its wastes into landfill.